Bulgarian passport visa to the United States

 In 2007, Bulgaria was officially recognized as a member state of the European Union.
 With the EU’s announcement of Bulgaria’s new status, Bulgarian citizens received advanced European benefits which assured them significant access to many economic, academic, and medical arenas.
 One of them is entry to the United States with a Bulgarian passport visa to the U.S,

-In the law offices of Cohen, Decker, Pex, Brosh, you can find attorneys specializing in emigration to Bulgaria, ready to meet you in Jerusalem or Tel Aviv.
+In our law offices you can find attorneys specializing in emigration to Bulgaria, ready to meet you in Jerusalem or Tel Aviv.
 Our office helps Israelis obtain European passports – Portuguese, Austrian, Polish, Romanian, and of course, a Bulgarian European passport.
 If you are a descendant of Bulgarian citizens or perhaps interested in investing in Bulgaria, we recommend contacting us.
 We can explain the various parameters involved in obtaining a Bulgarian passport.

 Bulgarian passport — a visa to the U.S.

 Many Israelis desire Bulgarian citizenship, since, as noted, it is a member state of the European Union.
 But what exactly does an Israeli gain from a European Union passport?
 Does it provide one with an exemption from getting a visa?